-Three processes, $P_1$ , $P_2$ and $P_3$ have target CPU demands of 40mS every period of 400mS, 100mS every period of 500mS, and 60mS every period of 200mS, respectively.
-A process misses a deadline if it does not receive its CPU demand within its current period.
-For simplicity, the processes are all CPU-bound, have memory footprints less than 4KB when stripped of symbols, and merely iterate over a number of integer computations.
-Note that in similar experiments, more realistic and complex application processes encode a number of video frames into groups of pictures.
-Results of these experiments are not included due to space constraints, and because they show similar performance patterns to those shown in this section.
-In any case, processes $P_1$ , $P_2$ and $P_3$ have static real-time priorities initialized to 80 \ (target/period), where target and period denote the target CPU time required in a given request period, measured in milliseconds.
-Since Linux real-time priorities range from 1 (lowest) to 99 (highest), kernel daemons are assigned real-time priorities of 97 or higher, thereby ensuring the whole system continues to function responsively.
+Three processes, $P_1$ , $P_2$ , and $P_3$ had target CPU demands of 40 ms every period of 400 ms, 100 ms every period of 500 ms, and 60 ms every period of 200 ms, respectively.
+A process missed a deadline if it did not receive its CPU demand within its current period.
+For simplicity, the processes were all CPU-bound, had memory footprints less than 4 kB when stripped of symbols, and merely iterated over a number of integer computations.
+Note that, in similar experiments, we considered application processes that encode a number of video frames into groups of pictures, as part of a multimedia streaming system.
+The results of these experiments are not included because they showed similar performance patterns to those shown in this section.
+In any case, processes $P_1$ , $P_2$ , and $P_3$ had static real-time priorities initialized to 80 \ (target/period), where target and period denote the target CPU time required in a given request period, measured in milliseconds.
+Since Linux real-time priorities range from 1 (lowest) to 99 (highest), kernel daemons were assigned real-time priorities of 97 or higher, thereby ensuring the whole system continued to function responsively.